UBC-MOAD/docs/ssh_access.rst

 ask on the `SalishSeaCast #general`_ Slack channel, or Google for more information about how to use :command:`sftp`.

-Here is a sample :command:`sftp` session to copy a file from your scratch space on ``graham`` to your current directory on your local computer:
+Here is a sample :command:`sftp` session to copy a file from your scratch space on ``salish`` to your current directory on your local computer:

 .. code-block:: text

-    $ sftp graham
+    $ sftp salish
-    Connected to graham.
+    Connected to salish.
-    sftp> cd /scratch/username/
+    sftp> cd /ocean/username/
     sftp> get my-remote-file
     get my-remote-file
     Fetching /home/username/my-remote-file to my-remote-file